mlgs45/mlgs45/README.md

 ## Introduction

 Hello and welcome to my github !
+I am CEO of [VoxM](https://www.voxm.live/), a solution for media and brands to collect, analyze and exploit audience and community participation.

-I am CEO of VoxM and I am currently an student at [Wild Code School](https://www.wildcodeschool.com/fr-FR) to improve my ability to do developments.
+In parallel, I am currently an student at [Wild Code School](https://www.wildcodeschool.com/fr-FR) to improve my ability to do developments.
 I am always looking to learn new things.

 ## Languages